Join our newsletter

 No, I couldn’t because I got tired.
 My body could not take the two weeks here, two weeks there.
 It was just frying my body and brain.
 I just couldn’t do it.
 I figured, a lot of artists become artists in their 40s and 50s.
 I’ve got time.
 I got to do one or the other.
 And my fiancé was in New York.
 [Laughs.]

 I had planned to go back to school.
-We reopened the Guggenheim.
+We reopened the Guggenheim in Soho.
 We restored it.
-Soho.
 Bilbao was not up and running, but it was on its way.
 Salzburg had failed.
 I was like, I got to go back to school.
 Then Charlie Wright called me about Dia.
 He was the former director and they were looking for a new director.
 I got curious because Dia was about artists and crazy projects.
 It was the opposite of museums.
 It was not about architecture and buildings.
 It was about artists making space.
 I mean, rough warehouse.
 Museums designed by artists for artists.

 EO